Far-right Ben-Gvir to be Israel's national security minister - NewsBreak

 Far-right Ben-Gvir to be Israel's national security minister

-JERUSALEM — (AP) — Extremist politician Itamar Ben-Gvir, who has a long record of anti-Arab rhetoric and stunts, will become Israel's next minister of national security, according to the first of what are expected to be several coalition deals struck by former Prime Minister Benjamin Netanyahu's Likud party.
+Extremist politician Itamar Ben-Gvir, who has a long record of anti-Arab rhetoric and stunts, will become Israel's next minister of national security, according to the first of what are expected to be several coalition deals struck by former Prime Minister Benjamin Netanyahu 's Likud party.

 Likud announced the agreement with Ben-Gvir's Jewish Power party on Friday.